kailash-manasarovar/statement/docs/timeline/2023/october.md

 ## My car is damaged on the Montgo

+- I go walking on the Mongto

 ## First letter to the Generalitat

-- Letters to the Generalitat appear on Google search and I have an idea that they can help me
+- Letters to the Generalitat appear on Google search `jctot19 x` and I have an idea that they can help me.

 ## Porn intensifies